marcwoge/mediawiki-extensions-JSonForms/README.md

 Please check https://www.mediawiki.org/wiki/Extension:CIForms for the official documentation.

+# Install
+CIForms should already been installed. actually you only need to use the /includes/specials/CIFormsSubmit.php and replace it.
+Update the localSettings.php of your mediawikie with the global Variable:
+$wgCIFormsSecondTable = 'CIForms_Name_Of_second_Table';

 # Roadmap
 ## Form-Data
 The Formdata is stored in a custom Json.
 It Contains Some Formular data like Title and Username submitting the form.